DerGrosseDaniel/praxislive-pxg/README.md

 created halftone pattern, adapted from msfeldsteins shader https://www.interactiveshaderformat.com/sketches/20

 * `edgeDetection.pxg`
 classic edge detection like the name says.
+You can change the resolution of the edge detection.
+There is also a separete value to scale to scale x and y resolution by a factor, which can be used for very cool low res/distortion feedback loops.

 * `LumaKey.pxg`
 Luminance key for video input.
 Sets the alpha channel to 0 if pixel is brighter or darker than corresponding threshold.
 If show-matte is checked, the image is black and white and shows alpha channel on all channels (alpha is solid on in this case).